 Where are you from?

 I am from Panevezys.
 It's a city in central Lithuania known for its visual fine arts, especially ceramics and theater, as well as cycling and triathlons.

 I combine the roles of full-stack developer and scrum master in a small team, where we work on the Yieldr Air product.

 What was the path to your current role at Yieldr?
-Tell us about your education and previous jobs, and how you ended up at Yieldr.

 After graduating with a Bachelor in Statistics, I spent almost 5 years working as a consultant in several corporations in Lithuania.
 I eventually realized that IT is the field I want to work in.

 I did my Masters in IT and AI and spent most of my study time in Barcelona, where I became very interested in deep learning and its applications.
 I then found a company related to my thesis topic in Amsterdam, where I spent almost 1.5 years working on my project.
 Afterwards I worked on several cool projects as a developer.

 What do you love most about working at Yieldr?

 I love its flat organizational structure, the company culture and - of course - my awesome colleagues.

 What’s something that will surprise your colleagues?